Before creating a MongoDB Atlas cluster, be mindful of the network IP range.

 common vpc

-Why did the IP address get duplicated?
+Why did the IP addresses overlap?

 Atlas default CIDR